Wayfair Logo

 Wayfair Logo 2011

-After rebranding with a change of corporate style associated with the company’s transition to foreign markets, the logo design has become friendlier.
+The logo design has become friendlier after rebranding with a change of corporate style associated with the company’s transition to foreign markets.
 The excessive severity has disappeared, and a friendly graphic element has appeared, formed by two overlapping hexagons.
 They have an elongated shape and different colors on opposite sides: purple, olive, mint, and yellow.
-At their intersection is a dark purple diamond, colored in the color of the brand name.
-And a geometric figure of complex shape replaces the dot above the letter “i.”
+At their intersection is a dark purple diamond colored in the color of the brand name.
+A geometric figure with a complex shape replaces the dot above the letter “i.”

 2016 – today